petitparser/dart-petitparser/README.md

 ```
 Instance of 'SequenceParser<dynamic>'
-  Instance of 'CharacterParser'[letter expected]
+  Instance of 'SingleCharacterParser'[letter expected]
   Success[1:2]: f
   Instance of 'PossessiveRepeatingParser<String>'[0..*]
-    Instance of 'CharacterParser'[letter or digit expected]
+    Instance of 'SingleCharacterParser'[letter or digit expected]
     Success[1:3]: 1
-    Instance of 'CharacterParser'[letter or digit expected]
+    Instance of 'SingleCharacterParser'[letter or digit expected]
     Failure[1:3]: letter or digit expected
   Success[1:3]: [1]
 Success[1:3]: [f, [1]]